Beef Wellington

-Fresh Pasta with Marinara
+Fresh Pasta with Browned butter Sage Sauce

 Balsamic Roasted Vegetables